This post may contain affiliate links. It was last updated on

 Yesterday I shared a recipe for banana chips and explained that green bananas are a nutritious staple in Jamaica.
 Today I want to share with you another easy way to enjoy this staple–mashed green bananas.

-These are similar in profile to mashed potatoes but are more flavorful, in my opinion.
+These are similar in profile to mashed potatoes but are more flavorful.
 They can also be dressed up in many ways by adding different spices and seasonings.
 Their pleasant taste makes it a good variation to try with picky eaters who gravitate towards mashed potatoes.
-Green bananas are also Paleo, although they are not GAPS-legal.
+They actually make a great potato substitute!

 Green bananas are also Paleo, but they are not GAPS-legal.

 They are very simple to make as well.

 - 1 tbsp butter or ghee